WojcikDariusz/WojcikDariusz/README.md

 ### Hi I'm Darek 👋
-### Currently I'm building React & Node.js application for the Research Institute to help scientists browse through their big collection of datasets ⚡
+## Currently I'm building React & Node.js application for the Research Institute to help scientists browse through their big collection of datasets.
-### Besides Software Engineering I do seismic signal processing, modeling and interpretation on a daily basis ⚡
+## Besides Software Engineering I do seismic signal processing, modeling and interpretation on a daily basis ⚡

 <!--
 **WojcikDariusz/WojcikDariusz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.